 Variations of that statement are everywhere.
 Even Google makes it clear that the number one ranking factor is a high volume of relevant, useful, high quality content.
 I’ve never met anyone that doesn’t agree, yet virtually every business owner/manager/marketing head I work with puts design ahead of everything else.

-Of course, design is a big part of the content mix, but text is what drives online visibility, especially search.
+Of course, design is a big part of the content mix, but text is what drives online visibility, especially in search.
 So, what’s the best approach to developing your website content strategy?
 It starts with a goal.

 Goal setting for your website content strategy

 Successful businesses make a big deal about goals.
 Goals give us something tangible to strive for.
 They provide the means to gauge our progress, and highlight when corrections might be necessary.
 Most business owners are familiar with “SMART” goals.
 SMART stands for Specific, Measurable, Attainable, Realistic and Time-Bound.
-Often, these are seen as big-picture goals–revenue targets, product releases, client acquisition numbers, etc. Intermediate goals are sometimes viewed as key performance indicators, or KPI’s.
+Often, these are seen as big-picture goals like revenue targets, product releases, client acquisition numbers, etc. Intermediate goals are sometimes viewed as key performance indicators, or KPI’s.

 In the context of your website, a typical SMART goal might be to increase online sales by 10% over the next 90 days without affecting profit margins.
 That type of goal can apply to sales overall, or just a single product or category.
 KPI’s tell you how you’re doing along the way.
 The obvious is some incremental sales gain tracked weekly or monthly during that 90 day period.
-We can do better.
+We can do even better.